pammacdotnet/TypstPaper/paper.typ

 It is worth mentionning the Typst `CeTZ` library#footnote("http://cetz-package.github.io"). `CeTZ` is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's `TikZ` for creating vector graphics.
 While `TikZ` is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, `CeTZ` is tailored to integrate seamlessly with Typst's syntax and design philosophy.

 Regarding data visualization, Typst also offers powerful capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
-Two prominent packages facilitating this are Lilaq#footnote("https://lilaq.org") and `CeTZ-Plot`#footnote("https://github.com/cetz-package/cetz-plot").
-Lilaq provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib and PGFplots (@fig:lilaq).
+Two prominent packages facilitating this are `lilaq`#footnote("https://lilaq.org") and `CeTZ-Plot`#footnote("https://github.com/cetz-package/cetz-plot").
+The tool `lilaq` provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib and PGFplots (@fig:lilaq).
 It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles, axis configurations, and various plot types.

 #figure(
   code-grid("lilaq example.typ"),
-  caption: [Example of a plot made with the Lilaq plotting package.],
+  caption: [Example of a plot made with the `lilaq` plotting package.],
   kind: image,
   placement: none,
 ) <fig:lilaq>